camo6016/ha-jemenaspreadsheet/README.md

 The name that you set for the sensor in the configuration will determine the operations that are performed on the retreived data set.
 The dataset is a pandas time serise.
 In the below code snippet you can see the operations being exicuated.

 1. Any string that is valid in a sensor name but does not contain a underscore
-2. Pandas period operation to perform
+2. Pandas period operation to perform.
+Valid operations are;
-    * first and last which use [offset alias's](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases)
+    * first and last, which use [offset alias's](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases).
-    * head and tail with use a single number to determinne how many lines should be retrived from the start of end of the dataset.
+    * head and tail, with use a single number to determinne how many lines should be retrived from the start of end of the dataset.
-3. Value which will be passed into the aformentioned period operation
+3. Value which will be passed into the aformentioned period operation.
 4. Operation that will be performed on the list of kwh values to make it a single value.
 Valid options are mean, max, min.

-Please see valid offset alias's
+Please see the below a snippet of the code used to perform the calculations.

 ```
 sensor_name_list = self.type.split("_")